 McGregor, H. E., Pind, J. & Karn, S. (2022).
 Listening, witnessing, connecting: Histories and storytelling in the Anthropocene.
 In A. J. Farrell, C. L. Skyhar & M. Lam (Eds.), Teaching in the Anthropocene (pp. 69-81).
 Canadian Scholars’ Press.

-Brant-Birioukov, K., Pind, J., Karn, S., & McGregor, H. E. (submitted to editors).
+Brant-Birioukov, K., Pind, J., Karn, S., & McGregor, H. E. (August 2023).
 Towards Indigenous place-based metaphors for environmental history education.
 In M. Kress-White & K. Horn-Miller, (Eds.), Teaching and Learning through Place, People and Practices.
 Canadian Scholars’ Press.

 Karn, S. & McGregor, H.E.
 (2022, April 28).
 What can history educators learn from environmental education?
 Part 2 [Blog Post].
 Network in Canadian History and Environment.